gazebosim/gz-sim/examples/plugin/custom_component/README.md

 ## Run

-Add the lbrary to the path:
+Add the library to the path:

 ~~~
 cd ign-gazebo/examples/plugins/custom_component